Brich dem Hungrigen dein Brot, BWV 39: Readings and text

 In the libretto of BWV 39, the Old Testament passage is taken from the Book of Isaiah and the New Testament passage from the Epistle to the Hebrews.
 Both passages have as common themes the invocations to love thy neighbour and to share God's gifts.
-The final section of the libretto is the sixth verse of David Denicke's 1648 hymn "Kommt, laßt euch den Herren lehren", which involves the same themes.
-This hymn was sung to the same melody as the hymn "Freu dich sehr, o meine Seele".
+The final section of the libretto is the sixth stanza of David Denicke's 1648 hymn "Kommt, laßt euch den Herren lehren", which involves the same themes.
+This hymn was sung to the same melody as "Freu dich sehr, o meine Seele".
 The melody was first published by Louis Bourgeois as Psalm 42 in his collection of Psaumes octante trios de David (Geneva, 1551).
 The psalm melody itself was probably derived from the secular song "Ne l'oseray je dire" in the Manuscrit de Bayeux published around 1510.

+First performance

+Bach led the Thomanerchor in the first performance at the Nikolaikirche on 23 June 1726; Friedrich Wilhelm Schütz held the sermon.